LucasRyuMuraoka/frontendmentor-qrcode/README.md

 # frontendmentor-qrcode
-QR code component from Frontend Mentor
+QR code component from Frontend Mentor.
+A perfect first challenge if you're new to HTML and CSS.